 Timeseries can be disabled from the ntopng Settings, tab Timeseries->System Probes.

-The Redis Monitor is implemented as an ntopng plugin.
+The Redis Monitor is implemented as an ntopng script.
 Source code is available on gitHub.